 In 2010, Kris Defoort worked on The Brodsky Concerts, a piece based on the writings by Joseph Brodsky, in which he was on stage together with the actor Dirk Roofthooft.
 In 2010 Kris also launched his new jazz trio Kris Defoort Trio, with Nicolas Thys (electric bass) and Lander Gyselinck (drums).
 In February 2012 Kris Defoort simultaneously released three albums at the W.E.R.F.
 Records label: Kris Defoort trio Live in Bruges, Kris Defoort solo piano Live in Tokyo, and New Sound Plaza, a new version of his quartet with Mark Turner, Nicolas Thys and Jim Black.

-Kris Defoort has been invited to compose two pieces.
-The first one is an orchestra piece for the Concertgebouworkest Amsterdam.
-Conducted by David Robertson and under the theme of privacy, it will be premiered on the 13th of March, 2014.
-The second invitation is to compose a circus opera for the company Feria Musica together with the Opera House of Limoges.
+From 2013, Kris Defoort was invited to compose two pieces.
+The first one was an orchestra piece for the Concertgebouworkest Amsterdam.
+Conducted by David Robertson and under the theme of privacy, it premiered on the 13th of March, 2014.
+The second invitation was to compose a circus opera for the company Feria Musica together with the Opera House of Limoges.
 The opera, called Daral Shaga, premiered in September 2014.
 It is an opera in which circus arts meet theatre and cinema and which examines the themes of borders and loss of identity.

 In September 2021, a newly created opera from Kris Defoort will be premier at La Monnaie/De Munt based on the novel The Time of our Singing by Richard Powers.
 All info can be found via the website of La Monnaie/De Munt.